DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 #### Super(update_info(...))
 You may have noticed that in the above **initialize** we did not appear to do anything at all.
 This is because at least in our case all of the *magic* happens in the **super(update_info())** function call.

-This function is where we set those ***attributes*** of the module that are defined [here](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Exploit#:~:text=Instance%20Attribute%20Summary).
+This function is where we set the  ***attributes*** of the module and those attributes are defined [here](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Exploit#:~:text=Instance%20Attribute%20Summary) and at other parent class references.
 We will be using only those necessary for our new module to work and to describe the module to the users.

 We will be using the **'Name'**, **'Description'**, **'Author'**, **'License'**, **'References'**,  **'Privileged'**, and **'DisclosureDate'**.

-In the case of the Exploit module we will additionally use **'Payload'**, **'Platform'**, **'Targets'**, and **'DefaultTarget'** see [this](https://github.com/xinwenfu/Malware-Analysis/tree/main/MetasploitNewModule#create-a-custom-module) for a complete view of this module.
+In the case of the Exploit module we will additionally use **'Payload'**, **'Platform'**, **'Targets'**, **'DefaultOptions'**, and **'DefaultTarget'** see [this](https://github.com/xinwenfu/Malware-Analysis/tree/main/MetasploitNewModule#create-a-custom-module) for a complete view of this module.

 * **'Name'** \- This is the name of the the Exploit.
 * **'Description'** \- This explains what the exploit is, what it does to the target computer, and anything else that a user would need to know about the exploit.